LeandroTheDev/storage_template/README.md

 - The storage folder will be located in /source_server/drive/account/...
 - The temporary received files will be in /source_server/drive/temp/...
 - The files is not encrypted, the NAS server has entire access to all files stored in the storage

+# How Encryption Works
+- Server and clients both generate a "key" and a "vault", the client sends their vault to the server and the server sends their vault to the client, only the client can now decrypt (key) the messages (vault) from the server and only the server can decrypt (key) the client messages (vault)

 # Backend Starting
 ## Dependencies